SivaKumar32521/TO-DO-APP/README.md

 - To do list, Ongoing list and Completed list is available (To see what are the task needs to be done, ongoing task and completed task).
 - #### In to do list
   - Click 🚀 button available in the to do list to shift that task in to the ongoing list.
-  - Don't want the task in the to do list (Just delete it by double clicking it).
+  - Created Tasks can be deleted in the to do list by double clicking it.
 - #### In ongoing list
   - Click ✔ button available in the ongoing list to shift that task in to the completed list.
 - #### In completed list